vectordotdev/vector/docs/specs/buffer.md

 ## Instrumentation

+**This section extends the [Instrumentation Specification] and should be read first.**

 Vector buffers MUST be instrumented for optimal observability and monitoring.
-This is required to drive various interfaces that Vector users depend on to manage Vector installations in mission critical production environments.
-This section extends the [Instrumentation Specification].

 ### Terms And Definitions